Laura J May-Collado, Ph.D.

 Perez-Ortega, B., Daw R., Paradee, B., Gimbrere, E. and L. J. May-Collado.
 2021.
 Dolphin-watching boats affect whistle frequency modulation in bottlenose dolphins.
 Frontiers in Marine Science, section Marine Megafauna.
 Article 618420.

-Megan O'Connor, AMP student, University of Vermont
+Megan O'Connor, M.Sc.
+University of Vermont

 Picture